 The GBP/USD pair experienced a significant drop from 1.328 on Thursday to a low of 1.309 later that day, mainly driven by critical factors influencing market sentiment.
 The decline was triggered by an interview with a prominent Bank of England (BoE) official, which sparked concerns about the possibility of more rate cuts for the British pound.
 Speculative rumors surrounding the future direction of the UK’s monetary policy only fueled these concerns, leading to heightened volatility in the forex market.
 As traders reacted to the potential for looser monetary policy, the pound lost value against the dollar, marking a sharp decline within a short period.

-To capture the big moves, you need to monitor fundamental inputs (economy data, interviews, and speeches of governors) and catch swing trades at the low or high in the oversold and overbought markets.
+To capture the big moves, you must monitor fundamental inputs (economy data, interviews, and governors’ speeches) and catch swing trades at the low or high in the oversold and overbought markets.
 Of course, any price divergence can help to find a nice entry setup.

 Sterling saw a sharp decline against the US dollar (GBP/USD) after Bank of England (BoE) Governor Andrew Bailey’s comments sparked significant market reactions.
 The British pound fell to a two-week low as investors swiftly adjusted their expectations based on potential changes in the UK’s monetary policy.
 The currency, trading at $1.328 on Thursday morning, tumbled to $1.309 by the end of the day.
 This rapid depreciation was primarily driven by Bailey’s hints at further interest rate cuts, compounded by global economic factors and heightened demand for safer assets.